 For a start, institutions of higher learning should strive to gain accreditation and professional recognition for their programmes.
 Such accreditation and professional recognition provide those programmes with international recognition, and create benchmarks against the global standards in the respective fields.
 Setting standards for programmes will follow naturally as standards will serve to ensure the continuity of the accreditation and professional recognition.
 At the same time, they provide the necessary assurance and confidence to prospective students, graduates, employers, graduate schools, licensing agencies and government.

 With the current communication technology, the ability for educators to share experiences exists on a scale never before possible.
 Experience and knowledge sharing is a great avenue for solving complex cross-regional problems.
 We should also encourage the networking of people with similar interest such as among students or educators, so that their projects and goals are more exciting and encompassing.
 Consequently, the energy level and success rate would be higher.

-Students would not be suddenly interested in Science, Technology, Engineering and Mathematics (STEM) the day they step into institutions of higher learning.
+It would be too late for students to be interested in STEM the day they step into institutions of higher learning.
 Their interest in STEM should be cultivated during their early days in school.
-Therefore, a fair amount of effort should be invested in going back to schools to promote STEM and to share the relevance of STEM education.
+Therefore, a fair amount of effort should be invested in going back to schools to promote STEM and to share the relevance of STEM education to young students in primary and lower secondary levels.

 The word "engineer" brings up different impressions in different people.
 We should improve the image of engineers by showing more real examples of people in the engineering field, rather than leaving it to archetypes in movies and fictions.
 Wrong expectations may not be a good thing for motivation.
-People in the engineering community, be it educators, students or working professionals, should be more vocal in speaking up in order to be leaders and trend setters in their own fields.
+People in the engineering community, be they educators, students or working professionals, should be more vocal in speaking up in order to be leaders and trend setters in their own fields.
 After all, they are the ones who know well where innovation can lead to.